ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ## 2.2&nbsp;&nbsp;&nbsp;&nbsp;Paragraph Vector - Distributed Memory (DM)

 PV-DM is most similar to the Word2Vec CBOW model.
+Recall that in CBOW the word vectors are learned by the process of predicting

 # 3&nbsp;&nbsp;&nbsp;&nbsp;Intro to Node2Vec